Press Kit

 About Help Texts

-Help Texts is the world's leading, clinically sound, scalable, bereavement intervention.
-We deliver affordable, multilingual, support globally, and have expanded to provide support for all of life's toughest moments.
-With extraordinary acceptability (95%) and 6-month retention (90%) rates, Help Texts' light-weight solution makes it easy for employers, providers, payers and others to improve health and community outcomes while also realizing significant cost savings for those in their care.
+Help Texts is the world's leading clinically sound, scalable, bereavement intervention.
+We deliver affordable, multilingual, support globally via text message, for all of life's toughest moments.
+With extraordinary acceptability (95%) and 6-month retention (90%) rates, Help Texts' light-weight solution makes it easy for employers, providers, payers, and others to improve health and community outcomes, while also realizing significant cost savings for those in their care.

 Life can be hard.
-Getting support shouldn't have to be. 💙 Help Texts is proud to be delivering personalized, expert grief and mental health support in 59 and 28. 📱 All year long.
+Getting support shouldn't have to be. 💙 Help Texts is proud to be delivering personalized, expert grief and mental health support in 59 countries and 28 languages.
+All year long.

 Emma's short bio: